Summary of November 1, 2000 Discrimination Task Group Meeting, Waterford, CT

 Filing a complaint is a very difficult thing.
 The company can go to the DOL solicitor and get decisions changed.
 We need to get experts in to resolve these technical problems prior to this process.
 I wanted the NRC to get the people together to talk about the issues.

-Mr. Borchardt: The NRC should take a highly pro-active role in preventing
+Mr. Borchardt: The NRC should take a highly pro-active role in preventing these actions?

 Mr. Collins: OI did not go in and look at the facts of this case and try to understand what setup the situation.
 Instead they took a general look at the layoff process and said it looked OK and dropped the case.